How Technical Assistance Strengthens Grant Programs

 - Emily VanderWey

-- 5 days ago
+- Mar 5

 - 7 min read

 Technical Assistance strengthens grant programs by transforming oversight from a reactive, punitive process into a proactive partnership that bridges the gap between complex regulatory compliance and high-impact programmatic success.
 Providing Technical Assistance (TA) has a rich and important history in the monitoring of grant-funded programs.
-When the Uniform Guidance—the overarching set of regulations for federally funded grants—was adopted in 2014, it made TA mandatory.
+When the Uniform Guidance—the overarching set of regulations governing federally funded grants—was adopted in 2014, it made TA mandatory.
 However, following the surge of grant funding during the COVID-19 pandemic, the regulations were changed to recommend TA rather than mandating it.

 Defining Technical Assistance